stratdev3/SimpleW/documentation/docs/reference/httprequest.md

 # HttpRequest

-This `Request` property contains all informations of the client request in the `HttpRequest` class format.
+This class all informations of the client request.

 ## Method